 - (Optional) To be able to re-use the same connections settings in future scroll the Category menu to the top and click Session.
 Under Saved Sessions, provide a name for the session and click Save:

 - To establish connection, click Open.
-You should be authenticated to Acronis Software-Defined Infrastructure either without any manual input, or after providing the SSH key passphrase created in the previous steps of this instruction.
+You should be authenticated to Acronis Cyber Infrastructure either without any manual input, or after providing the SSH key passphrase created in the previous steps of this instruction.

 Should you need more details on using SSH keys in other OSes or using other third-party software, please contact Acronis Technical support or respective third-party software vendor.